 spoiled sorority girl with her father's Neiman Marcus charge card.
 Were they

-DL: Um no. Actually we gave them bonuses.
+: Um no. Actually we gave them bonuses.
 And a separate "bankruptcy proof"

 retirement trust fund.
 You have to pay top dollar to keep top talent!